 Curry College is located in Milton, Massachusetts, a small community of nearly 27,000 within the Greater Boston metro; ranked #2 in Money Magazine’s 2011 Best Places to Live and in the top 1% of Best Small Cities as evaluated by WalletHub in 2015.
 The College is situated on a beautiful secluded 131-acre, wooded New England residential campus.
 The college is just seven miles from downtown Boston, the “ultimate college town” serving approximately 250,000 students.
 The campus is near shuttle-to-subway routes and major historic sites, legendary sports venues, shops, restaurants, orchestras, entertainment, cultural events, art galleries and museums.
 By contrast, Curry is also located close to Blue Hills Nature Reservation with skiing and hiking trails, horseback riding, environment education and recreation.

 Napier Executive Search is assisting Curry College to search for a Vice President for Enrollment Management.
 For a confidential conversation, or if you wish to nominate someone for this position, contact Mary Napier at firstname.lastname@example.org or Laura Robinson at email@example.com.
-If you wish to apply, please send a résumé; a cover letter outlining your specific interest in this opportunity at Curry College; and, contact information for three professional references by email to: firstname.lastname@example.org For best consideration, please submit materials by February 20, 2020.
-There is an anticipated start date of summer 2020.
+If you wish to apply, please send a résumé; a cover letter outlining your specific interest in this opportunity at Curry College; and, contact information for three professional references by email to: firstname.lastname@example.org.
+Credentials will be reviewed immediately until the position is filled.
 All applications and nominations will be considered confidential and notice will be given before references are contacted.

 Curry College is an equal opportunity employer that encourages diversity in the workplace.